aosborne13/malaria-popgen-toolkit/README.md

 ### Example *input.vcf.gz* file:

-The "sample_id" column in your *metadata.tsv* file, must match the sample names, or IDs, in your VCF file **extactly**.
+The "sample_id" column in your *metadata.tsv* file, must match the sample names, or IDs, in your VCF file **exactly**.

 ![Example VCF](docs/images/vcf_example.png)